-Struck by the contrast between her sister’s upbringing in a loving family home, and the lives of the children she met on her visits to orphanages, children’s hospitals and rehabilitation centres, Natalia started to think about what more she could do to help.
-The Naked Heart Foundation team studied the experience of countries where there were no children’s homes or orphanages for children with disabilities, and sought the advice of leading Russian specialists.
-As a result, in 2011 they launched the Every Child Deserves a Family programme.
+Struck by the contrast between her sister’s upbringing in a loving family home and the lives of the children she met on her visits to orphanages, children’s hospitals and rehabilitation centres, Natalia started to think about what else she could do to help.
+The Naked Heart Foundation team looked at the experience of countries that did not place children with disabilities in children’s homes or orphanages, and sought the advice of leading Russian specialists.
+Then in 2011 they launched the Every Child Deserves a Family programme.

 The Foundation believes that children flourish in a caring and loving environment and aims to help children stay with their families, rather than being placed in orphanages.
 Since March 2011, the NHF has financed 18 projects in 7 cities across Russia.
-These include: a Family Support Centre in Nizhny Novgorod, which supports families raising children with a range of disorders, including Autism, cerebral palsy and Down’s Syndrome; the first ever “Lekotek”, or play library, set up in the Tula Region; ongoing sponsorship of the publishing and legal departments of the Centre for Curative Pedagogics (CCP) in Moscow; and Summer and Autumn camps for children with special needs and their parents in the Tver, Tula and Orenburg regions.
+These include: a Family Support Centre in Nizhny Novgorod, which supports families raising children with a range of disorders, including autism, cerebral palsy and Down’s syndrome; the first ever “Lekotek”, or play library, set up in the Tula Region; ongoing sponsorship of the publishing and legal departments of the Centre for Curative Pedagogics (CCP) in Moscow; and Summer and Autumn camps for children with special needs and their parents across Russia.
 In addition, the charity actively campaigns for the full implementation of the United Nations Convention on the Rights of Persons with Disabilities.

-Having started out as a one-man team in 2006, we have tried to stay true to our roots and keep costs to a minimum.
-The organisation now comprises seven employees in the Russian Federation and three employees working internationally on fundraising and communications.
+Having started out as a one-man team, we have tried to stay true to our roots and keep costs to a minimum.
+The organisation now comprises ten employees in the Russian Federation and three employees working internationally on fundraising and communications.
 Founder Natalia Vodianova and a small team of devoted trustees are actively involved in fundraising and the day-to-day running of the organisation.
-We also receive pro-bono legal support from Salans internationally, and from Clifford Chance in Moscow.
+We also receive pro-bono legal support from Dentons internationally, and from Clifford Chance in Moscow.